arkore/terradraw-workshop/docs/workshops/foss4g2025/basics/exercise-3.md

 ## What's Next?

-Now you can select or modify features and learned basics of TerraDraw implementation.
+Now you can select or modify features and learned basics of Terra Draw implementation.
 Let's start learning more advanced features in the next step.